Talking Trash’ exposes how Big Plastic has obstructed and undermined proven legislative solutions to the crisis, including in Kenya

 KENYA'S PUBLIC SANITATION IS A CRISIS AND TIME BOMB THAT NEEDS TO BE TREATED AS AN EMERGENCY

-Clean Up Kenya core work is to advocate for and promote sustainable public sanitation in the country.
-At the base of this work is the principle of increasing visibility on the problem of waste leading to more sustainable interventions from government duty bodies, civil society, industry, politicians and citizens.
+Clean Up Kenya core work is to advocate for and promote sustainable public sanitation.
+At the base of this work is the principle of increasing visibility on the problem of waste leading to more sustainable interventions from government duty bodies, state officers, civil society, industry, politicians and citizens.

 Our work is informed by Chapter 42 of the Constitution of Kenya which requires every citizen to live in a clean and healthy environment.